Mechsoft-Limited/iniswap-document/roadmap.md

 ### Trade

 * Pending
-  * Team Battles/Trading Competitions as a Service: allow BSC projects to sponsor trading competitions on PancakeSwap for their LPs to increase volume (and burn more CAKE)
+  * Team Battles/Trading Competitions as a Service: allow BSC projects to sponsor trading competitions on iniswap for their LPs to increase volume (and burn more INI)
   * Charts & other trading features on-site
   * Zap (single-sided liquidity provision): Contract is done, waiting for FE resources for integration.
 * Backlog